Rail transport: Diesel power introduced

 Earliest recorded examples of an internal combustion engine for railway use included a prototype designed by William Dent Priestman.
 Sir William Thomson examined it in 1888 and described it as a "Priestman oil engine mounted upon a truck which is worked on a temporary line of rails to show the adaptation of a petroleum engine for locomotive purposes."
 In 1894, a 20 hp two axle machine built by Priestman Brothers was used on the Hull Docks.

-In 1906, Rudolf Diesel, Adolf Klose and the steam and diesel engine manufacturer Gebrüder Sulzer founded Diesel-Sulzer-Klose GmbH to manufacture diesel-powered locomotives.
+In 1906, Rudolf Diesel, Adolf Klose, and the steam and diesel engine manufacturer Gebrüder Sulzer founded Diesel-Sulzer-Klose GmbH to manufacture diesel-powered locomotives.
 Sulzer had been manufacturing diesel engines since 1898.
 The Prussian State Railways ordered a diesel locomotive from the company in 1909.
 The world's first diesel-powered locomotive was operated in the summer of 1912 on the Winterthur–Romanshorn railway in Switzerland, but was not a commercial success.
 The locomotive weight was 95 tonnes and the power was 883 kW with a maximum speed of 100 km/h.
-Small numbers of prototype diesel locomotives were produced in a number of countries through the mid-1920s.
-The Soviet Union operated three experimental units of different designs since late 1925, though only one of them (the E el-2) proved technically viable.
+Small numbers of prototype diesel locomotives were produced in several countries through the mid-1920s.
+The Soviet Union operated three experimental units of different designs from late 1925 onward, though only one of them (the E el-2) proved technically viable.

-A significant breakthrough occurred in 1914, when Hermann Lemp, a General Electric electrical engineer, developed and patented a reliable direct current electrical control system (subsequent improvements were also patented by Lemp).
+A significant breakthrough occurred in 1914, when Hermann Lemp, a General Electric electrical engineer, developed and patented a reliable direct current electrical control system (Lemp also patented subsequent improvements).
 Lemp's design used a single lever to control both engine and generator in a coordinated fashion, and was the prototype for all diesel–electric locomotive control systems.
-In 1914, world's first functional diesel–electric railcars were produced for the Königlich-Sächsische Staatseisenbahnen (Royal Saxon State Railways) by Waggonfabrik Rastatt with electric equipment from Brown, Boveri & Cie and diesel engines from Swiss Sulzer AG.
+In 1914, the world's first functional diesel–electric railcars were produced for the Königlich-Sächsische Staatseisenbahnen (Royal Saxon State Railways) by Waggonfabrik Rastatt with electric equipment from Brown, Boveri & Cie and diesel engines from Swiss Sulzer AG.
 They were classified as DET 1 and DET 2 (de.wiki).
-The first regular used diesel–electric locomotives were switcher (shunter) locomotives.
-General Electric produced several small switching locomotives in the 1930s (the famous "44-tonner" switcher was introduced in 1940) Westinghouse Electric and Baldwin collaborated to build switching locomotives starting in 1929.
+The first regularly used diesel–electric locomotives were switcher (shunter) locomotives.
+General Electric produced several small switching locomotives in the 1930s (the famous "44-tonner" switcher was introduced in 1940).
+Westinghouse Electric and Baldwin collaborated to build switching locomotives starting in 1929.

 In 1929, the Canadian National Railways became the first North American railway to use diesels in mainline service with two units, 9000 and 9001, from Westinghouse.